Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Walter is the anti-Mike.

 Mike represses ego.
 Walter inflates it.
 Mike values procedure.
 Walter violates procedure when pride demands it.
-Mike knows when to leave.
-Walter cannot leave if it's pathetic, and it indeed means someone else gets the final word.
+Mike knows when to walk away.
+Walter cannot leave if leaving means someone else gets the final word.

 The Scene That Explains Mike Ehrmantraut Best